Black Holes in Space

 Wormhole

-It appears that the options for space travel are running out.
+It appears that the options for interstellar space travel are running out.
 However, another method of space travel might be by stepping outside our three dimensional universe.
 Again, Hawking explains; "One can picture this in the following way.
 Imagine that the space we live in has only two dimensions and is curved like the surface of an anchor ring or Torus.
 If you were on one side of the inside edge of the ring and you wanted to get to a point on the other side, you would have to go round the inner edge of the ring.
 However, if you were able to travel in the third dimension, you could cut straight across."
 (7).Such talk of extra dimensions can be confusing.
-It is certainly easier to grapple with the following concepts in two and three dimensions, and once the concept is grasped, to then relate it to additional dimensions.
+It is certainly easier to grapple with the following concepts in two and three dimensions, and once the concept is grasped, to then relate it to additional imensions.

 To help with this, it will be useful to enter a world created by clergyman Edwin Abbot (right), headmaster of the City of London School.
 He wrote a book entitled Flatland: A Romance of Many Dimensions where everything only existed in two dimensions.
 When Flatland interacts with the third dimension events and feats are achieved which appear fantastic and impossible to the two-dimensional Flatlander.
 Take for example, placing a Flatlander in prison.
 All that would be needed would be to draw a circle around the prisoner and escape would be impossible in two dimensions.
 However, a three dimensional person could pull the Flatlander into the third dimension, making it appear to the jailer that the person has disappeared into thin air.

 The three dimensional person could then place the Flatlander back in Flatland at a different location.
 (If feeling mischievous, he could even flip him over, making it appear that his internal organs were now on the wrong side.)
 In fact three-dimensional person could perform all sorts of trickery in the eyes of his two-dimensional counterpart.
-Three-dimensional man could pass through doors, step into mountains, appear and disappear at will, reach into an object without opening it (a must for medical operations!) enter banks and simply take cash from vaults.
+Three-dimensional man could pass through doors, step into mountains, appear and disappear at wll, reach into an object without opening it (a must for medical operations!) enter banks and simply take cash from vaults.
 And of course, as noted above, simply step out of prison if caught.

 Buy the Violations Book